samuadda/CoderHub-JavaScript-Challenges/README.md

 ##### Challenge Description

-Write a function that receives a text value of type string.
-The function replaces the with a or an according to the English rule, then returns the result of type string.
+Write a function that receives a text value of a type string.
+The function replaces the with a or an according to the English rule, then returns the result of the type string.

 ---